Yacht Design School's

 Is it OK for a practicing yacht designer to attend your school?

 Yes, certainly.
-While you will probably not want to have your name on the Student List, and you will be likely to go a bit faster than some of our other students, in all other respects you are treated just like any other student.
+While you will be likely to go a bit faster than some of our other students, in all other respects you are treated just like any other student.
 We normally have several practicing designers taking our curriculum to fill out and expand their knowledge.
-We have also in the past taught special advanced courses on particular subject to groups of practicing designers who wanted more knowledge of particular areas.
+We have also in the past taught special advanced courses on particular subjects to groups of practicing designers who wanted more knowledge of particular areas.
 Back to top.

 Do you teach multihulls?